Flu - treatment

 The flu vaccine reduces the risk of catching flu and spreading it to others.

-It's more effective to get the vaccine before October- the start of the flu season.
+It's best to get the vaccine in early October- the start of the flu season.

 How to avoid spreading the flu